modofu-org/modofu/README.md

 modofu
 ======

-modofu is indented to make your work with docker a bit easier.
+modofu is intended to make your work with docker a bit easier.

 INSTALL
 -------